 Morgan holds a Master’s Degree from the San Francisco Conservatory of Music, where her studies were generously supported by the SFCM Sarlo Scholarship, Ian Potter Cultural Trust, Joan Sutherland and Richard Bonynge Bel Canto Foundation, Australian Elizabethan Theatre Trust, PPCA Performers’ Trust Foundation, Apex Foundation, Opera and Arts Support Group, Highlands Opera Lovers, and Sydney Savage Club.
 Morgan also holds a Bachelor of Music from the Queensland Conservatorium of Music where she received the Linda Edith Allen Award and Blanche and Hugh Campbell Singing Award for outstanding performance in her studies.
 Additionally, Morgan is an alumna of the Melba Opera Trust (Amelia Joscelyne Memorial Scholar), the Lisa Gasteen National Opera Program and the Hawaii Performing Arts Festival (Professional Fellow).

-In the United States, Morgan has been a finalist in the 2020 James Toland Vocal Arts Competition (cancelled due to COVID-19), received 2nd Place at the 2020 Grand Junction Symphony Young Artist Competiton, is a two-time recipient of the Encouragement Award from the Metropolitan Opera National Council Auditions, and the Tony Cuevas Award from the Holt Competition, as well as the 2nd Place Winner at the 2018 East Bay Opera League Competition.
+In the United States, Morgan has been a finalist in the 2020 and 2021 James Toland Vocal Arts Competition, received 2nd Place at the 2020 Grand Junction Symphony Young Artist Competiton, is a two-time recipient of the Encouragement Award from the Metropolitan Opera National Council Auditions, and the Tony Cuevas Award from the Holt Competition, as well as the 2nd Place Winner at the 2018 East Bay Opera League Competition.
 In Australia, she was the recipient of the Australian Opera Awards Committee’s 2016 Sheila Prior Memorial Scholarship for special operatic talent, and has previously been a finalist and prizewinner in the IFAC Australian Singing Competition, Joan Sutherland and Richard Bonynge Bel Canto Award, German-Australian Opera Grant, Sydney Eisteddfod Opera Scholarship, and Joan Carden Award.